Blog

 With all these surprises, the creative juices were fully flowing for the Groningen group and the case went well.
 Although we are starting to feel a bit sick of the cheesy, much too visual presentations we are spewing out.
 Luckily the jury enjoyed it.

 The first moments of free time were greatly appreciated before heading to the gala dinner.
 An all you can eat-and-drink event as long as the first or main course has not finished.
 The Belgian restaurant personnel do appear to understand the spirit of working timely, especially when the first chugs started.
-They were throwing main dishes on the table before we even finished the starters, in order to minimise the time of unlimited drinking.
+They were throwing the main dishes on the table before we even finished the starters, in order to minimize the time of unlimited drinking.
 Finally, the moment all of you have been waiting for….
 Who won the competition???
-Egbert and Alex’ host already knew the score, but naturally we were still completely in the dark.
+Egbert and Alex’s host already knew the score, but naturally, we were still completely in the dark.
 One loud drum ruffle later, the winner was announced by one of the Estiem staff:

 ‘And the winner is… you and your group!’
 He says pointing to someone….